 Think about a feral cat, an unsocialised domestic cat, and the kind of harm that that animal can cause a human if you tried to pick him up against his will.
 It is likely that you’d be badly scratched and bitten.
 The cat would cause you harm and I would say that wrestling with a feral cat is dangerous.
 The same could be said about the sand cat, I’d guess.
 There are no stories about sand cats mauling people!
 But they are unsocialised cats.
-That automatically means they’ll be fearful and defensive around humans.
+That automatically means they are likely be fearful and defensive around humans.
+But see the paragraph below for an alternative viewpoint.

 This is a wild cat